Coaching Professional (Level 5)

 In accordance with Education and Skills Funding Agency (ESFA) guidance, an apprentice must be given 20% of their paid working hours for off-the-job training.

-Off-the-job training is defined as training that takes place outside of the classroom.
-It can include training related to the knowledge, skills and behaviours (KSBs), as set out in the Apprenticeship Standard, that is delivered both within and outside of the school setting.
+Off-the-job training is defined as training that takes place outside of the normal day-to-day working environment.
+This does not mean it is necessarily outside of the workplace; it can also include training that is delivered in the Apprentice's setting.
+Any new learning of knowledge, skills and behaviours (KSBs), as set out in the Apprenticeship Standard, can be offset against this 20%.